 - Transmission via portable media must be done via password-protected or encrypted portable devices.

 - If the research data is in hardcopy format, it must be sent in sealed envelopes and delivered via secured, tracked and signed courier services.

+In all situations, researchers are advised to provide only coded/ de-identified/ anonymised data to overseas collaborators.
 If identifiable data is to be transferred overseas, please seek further advice from RIEO or NTU's Data Protection Officer (DPO).